 Daoist philosophical theories of yin yang (opposites) is another important element of practice (such as slow and fast, light or heavy) which is particularly evident in the Chen style and can be seen clearly in the more advanced tai chi routines.

 Below are photographs taken (2006 and 2013), on visits to Chenjiagou in Henan Province, China, the Chen family ancestral school and home of Taijiquan.
-The school and village are a place of pilgrimage visited by hundreds of foreigners who have learnt the Chen style from Chen Grandmasters (who travel and teach around the world), such as the lineage heir of the 19th generation, Grandmaster Chen Xiaowang.
+The school and village are a place of pilgrimage for Taiji fans and visited by hundreds of foreigners who have learnt the Chen style from Chen Grandmasters (who travel and teach around the world), such as the lineage heir of the 19th generation, Grandmaster Chen Xiaowang.
 Many student want to visit this small village in China where it all began and study the genuine style of Tai Chi.